christiangemesi/bachelorarbeit/README.md

 ### Database

 The use cases and the requirements lead to the following database design.
 The database layout is designed with an ORM and is forward engineered as a MySQL database.
 This schema was done with the tool MySQL Workbench.
 This tool was used, because it allows forward engineering to create the according SQL Statements for the database creation.
-This is the database schema of the current system.

 In the second Version of ThekRe we added the tables: **tbl_mail**, **tbl_blocked_period** and **tbl_login**.

+This is the database schema of the current system:

 ![database_model_diagram](https://gitlab.fhnw.ch/nick.koch/ThekRe/raw/develop/images_readme/database_model_diagram.png)